1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Community Foundation of the Ozarks 2025-26 Competitive Grant Programs is a grant from the Community Foundation of the Ozarks that funds nonprofit, municipal, educational, and faith-based organizations across central and southern Missouri through a record $5.
+Community Foundation of the Ozarks 2025–26 Competitive Grant Programs is sponsored by Community Foundation of the Ozarks.
+Supports nonprofit, municipal, educational, and faith-based organizations across central and southern Missouri, with a $5.
 4 million grantmaking budget.

 Get alerted about grants like this